-Morphine is an opiate used to relieve severe pain.
-Named after Morpheus, the Greek god of dreams, morphine provides a feeling of euphoria oft-described as a dreamlike state.
-The drug can be taken in the form of a tablet, syrup or injection.
-In some cases, morphine can even be smoked.
+Morphine is an Opiate used to relieve pain.
+Named after Morpheus, the Greek god of dreams, Morphine provides a feeling of euphoria often described as a dreamlike state.
+The drug can be taken in the form of a tablet, syrup, or injection.
+In some cases, Morphine can even be smoked.

-As a narcotic drug, morphine is often abused for its pleasurable effects.
-It may also be abused by those suffering from chronic pain, in which case the user increases their likelihood of becoming addicted to morphine.
+As a Narcotic drug, Morphine is often abused for its pleasurable effects.
+Those suffering from chronic pain have the potential to misuse their medication, which increases their likelihood of developing a substance use disorder.

 - Pain relief